wpuricz/eos-marketplace-demo/README.md

 #### create a secrets file
 this is for keeping the endpoint and the keys needed for signing transactions

-*Keys are only stored for ease of demo purposes!
-Never in production*
+*Keys are only stored for ease of demo purposes!*

     touch config/secrets.js